Team Ethics Assignment

 Just make sure that you edit in a different color than black so we can

+clearly see the changes.
 (Contributions by Bayo Cary, Wednesday 16, 2010, 4:08pm)

 (corrections in